How Long Does Cannabis Stay in Your System? The Definitive Guide

 What Readers Say

-"This article provided such clear, concise information about how long does cannabis stay in your system.
-I was really worried about an upcoming test, and the breakdown of factors influencing detection times was incredibly helpful in setting realistic expectations."
+"This article finally cleared up how long does cannabis stay in your system.
+I was so worried about a new job's drug test, and understanding the factors helped me plan my abstinence effectively."

 Frequently Asked Questions